mongo-express/mongo-express-docker/README.md

 ### Additional configuration Options

-Environment variables can be passed to the `run` command for configuring your MongoDB instance
+Environment variables can be passed to the `run` command for configuring your mongo-express container

 	Name                            | Default   | Description
 	--------------------------------|-----------|------------